-Sailboats are usually the stand-on vessel when meeting a recreational powerboat or any power-driven vessel, but there are exceptions.
+Sailboats are usually stand-on vessel when meeting a recreational powerboat or any power-driven vessel, but there are exceptions.

-When a sailboat overtakes a powerboat which vessel is the stand on vessel?
+When a sailboat overtakes a powerboat which vessel is the stand on the vessel?
 In such a situation, the overtaking vessel is always the give-way vessel regardless of its propulsion type.

 Another situation where a sailing vessel is a give-way vessel when meeting a power-driven vessel is when the motorized boat is limited in its ability to maneuver or is not under command.
 This is the situation where the sailboat needs to react and adjust accordingly to avoid any untoward incident.

 The boating rules relating to stand-on and give-way vessels are important for every boater to know.
-We need to learn many things, but now that you know ‘when is a sailboat the stand-on vessel in relations to a recreational power boat?’, that’s one thing to strike off the list.
+We need to learn many things, but now that you know ‘when is a sailboat the stand-on vessel in relation to a recreational power boat?’, that’s one thing to strike off the list.
 Just make sure to keep learning more to keep ourselves and others safe.

 If you have any comments or suggestions about boating right of way or any related topics, please leave them below.
 We’re eager to hear from you.